akoeraste/akoeraste/README.md

 ## 🧠 A Few Fun Things About Me
 - I love merging **tech + design** to create unique user journeys
-- I’m constantly learning — whether it’s AI/ML, clean architecture, or brewing the perfect cup of coffee
+- I’m constantly learning — whether it’s AI/ML, clean architecture, and of course always getting a perfect cup of coffee
 - Big fan of **collaborative problem-solving** and **community-driven development**

 ---